Arwal district: Economy

 Economy of the district is totally agriculture-based, and this area does not have any presence of any industry.
 Paddy, wheat and pulse are the main crops.
 Though most of the area of the district is well irrigated, due to lack of infrastructure and power, farmers are not benefitted.
 Industries related to agriculture are starting up nowadays.

 Divisions

 Arwal district is a part of Magadh division.
 It came into existence on 20 August 2001 and was earlier part of Jehanabad district.
-The district comprises only one sub-division, Arwal Sadar, which is further divided into five blocks, namely, Arwal, Karpi, Kaler, Kurtha and Suryapur Vanshi.There are total 335 villages present in district.
+The district comprises only one sub-division, Arwal Sadar, which is further divided into five blocks, namely, Arwal, Karpi, Kaler, Kurtha and Suryapur Vanshi.
+There are total 335 villages present in district.

 Transport

-Nearest Airport is at Patna and Railway Station is Jehanabad (JHD) and Anugarh Narayan Road (AUBR).
-By Road, Arwal is linked with Jehanabad, Patna and Aurangabad.
-Jagdeo Prasad Bridge connects to Arwal with Sahar (Bhojpur) on River Sone.
-It is having excellent communication facility with other cities of India.
-NH- 139 (Old NH- 98) which passes through Arwal connects NH- 19 (Old NH- 02).
+The nearest airport is in Patna and the closest railway station is in Jehanabad (JHD) and Anugarh Narayan Road (AUBR).
+By road, Arwal is linked with Jehanabad, Patna and Aurangabad.
+The Jagdeo Prasad Bridge connects to Arwal with Sahar (Bhojpur) on River Sone.
+It has excellent communication facility with other cities of India.
+NH- 139 (Old NH- 98) which passes through Arwal connects to NH- 19 (Old NH- 02).